Taming-the-BEAST/Skyline-plots/README.md

 The rates we estimate using the birth-death model are per lineage rates.
 Some of these rates we know or we can estimate them from other data.
 The becoming noninfectious rate for example, we can get from the average time a patient can transmit a disease.
 This prior knowledge we can incorporate in the MCMC.
 This we can do in the `Priors` panel.
 We can use prior information about the {% eqinline R_{0} %}, the becoming noninfectious rate, the origin and {% eqinline \rho %} (Figures [14](#fig:r0prior),[15](#fig:bURprior),[16](#fig:oriprior),[17](#fig:rhoprior)).
 Note that the origin inferred by the birth-death skyline is not the time of the most recent common ancestor of the tree (TMRCA), but is earlier and denotes the start of the outbreak, i.e. when there was only one infected person.

-We use a lognormal prior for {% eqinline R_0 %}.
+We use a lognormal prior for {% eqinline R_e %}.
 This is a good prior distribution to use for rates since it is always positive (a rate cannot be negative) and has a long tail defined over all positive numbers.
-The long tail allows arbitrarily high estimates of {% eqinline R_0 %}, but does not place much weight on very high rates.
-This agrees with our prior knowledge about the {% eqinline R_0 %} of other diseases (most diseases have an {% eqinline R_0 %} between 1.2 and 5.
-Measles is one of the most infectious diseases we know about and has an {% eqinline R_0 %} of around 18).
+The long tail allows arbitrarily high estimates of {% eqinline R_e %}, but does not place much weight on very high rates.
+This agrees with our prior knowledge about the {% eqinline R_e %} of other diseases (most diseases have an {% eqinline R_e %} between 1.2 and 5.
+Measles is one of the most infectious diseases we know about and has an {% eqinline R_e %} of around 18).

-If an epidemic is neither growing nor declining, it has an {% eqinline R_0 %} of 1, which we will use as a null hypothesis (we assume that as long as there is no strong signal in an interval for an epidemic to grow or decline that the {% eqinline R_0 %} is 1, i.e. the epidemic stays constant).
+If an epidemic is neither growing nor declining, it has an {% eqinline R_e %} of 1, which we will use as a null hypothesis (we assume that as long as there is no strong signal in an interval for an epidemic to grow or decline that the {% eqinline R_e %} is 1, i.e. the epidemic stays constant).
 Thus, we set the mean of the lognormal distribution to 0, which results in a median of 1.
 We set the variance to 1.25, which places most weight below 7.82 (95% quantile). ([Figure 14](#fig:r0prior)).

 <figure>
 	<a id="fig:r0prior"></a>
 	<img src="figures/bdsky_prior_r0.png" alt="">
-	<figcaption>Figure 14: Setting the {% eqinline R_0 %} prior.</figcaption>
+	<figcaption>Figure 14: Setting the {% eqinline R_e %} prior.</figcaption>
 </figure>
 <br>

 For the becoming noninfectious rate we again use a lognormal prior.
 The inverse of the becoming noninfectious rate is the average infectious period.
 In some patients an HCV infection only lasts a few weeks, while in others it is a chronic infection lasting for many years.
-Setting {% eqinline M=0 %} and {% eqinline S=1.25 %} results in the same prior we used for the {% eqinline R_0 %} ([Figure 15](#fig:bURprior)).
+Setting {% eqinline M=0 %} and {% eqinline S=1.25 %} results in the same prior we used for the {% eqinline R_e %} ([Figure 15](#fig:bURprior)).
 In terms of the becoming noninfectious rate, this translates to the 95% quantiles for the infectious period falling between 0.128 years (46.67 days) and 11.59 years, with a median of 1 year.
 We will see later that there is a strong signal in the data for a longer becoming noninfectious period.

 <figure>
 	<a id="fig:bURprior"></a>